rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/README.md

 ## Release Notes

-The release of version 2.0.0 will be carried out after the accomplishment of the visualization part of the Data Enhancement part.
+The release of version 2.0.0 will be carried out after the accomplishment of the visualization part of the Data Enhancement part.git pu

 ## Codeblock Level Logic